alexlulorr/super_portal/README.md

 6. Contact footer

 ### Property Page
-Your property page consists of the following:
+The property page consists of the following:
 1. Contact header with a search input
 2. A Menu
 3. Title and address section